Two-dimensional orbital-obstructed insulators with higher-order band topology: Material examples

 The valid solutions are

-After subtracting the MAI representations given by Eq. \ref{EBR_MAI}, the two solutions yield the same pinned configuration which is expressed as
+After subtracting the MAI representations given by Eq. \ref{EBR_MAI}, the two solutions yield the same pinned configuration:

 Therefore, the pinned EBRs from the $1a$ WP have atomic support, while the pinned EBR from $2d$ WP has no support at all.
 This is different from the MgCl$_2$ case, since here both electrons of each S atom in the unit cell realize an obstruction.
 In consequence, a total of four electrons are mismatched, which traduces in a four-state filling anomaly.
-This is in agreement with the result obtained in the finite geometry calculation establishing the bulk-boundary correspondence.
+This is in agreement with the result obtained in the finite geometry calculation, and is a realization of a bulk-boundary correspondence.